2017 Big South Conference baseball tournament

-The 2017 Big South Conference baseball tournament will be held from May 23 to 28.
-The top eight regular season finishers of the conference's ten teams will meet in the double-elimination tournament to be held at Lexington County Baseball Stadium in Lexington, South Carolina.
-The tournament champion will earn the conference's automatic bid to the 2017 NCAA Division I baseball tournament.
+The 2017 Big South Conference baseball tournament was held from May 23 to 28.
+The top eight regular season finishers of the conference's ten teams met in the double-elimination tournament held at Lexington County Baseball Stadium in Lexington, South Carolina.
+The tournament champion earned the conference's automatic bid to the 2017 NCAA Division I baseball tournament.

 Seeding and format

 The top eight finishers of the league's ten teams qualify for the double-elimination tournament.
 Teams are seeded based on conference winning percentage, with the first tiebreaker being head-to-head record.